Trip Dates: March 12, 2016 & April 15, 2017

 >>> Other easy to intermediate snowshoe treks in the I-90 / Snoqualmie Pass corridor

-I snowshoed up Mt.
-Catherine today with my friend Lisa.
-We parked in the Hyak overflow lot and walked up Snoqualmie Drive to the hairpin, where the Nordic Pass Trail begins.
+From the Hyak overflow lot, walk up Snoqualmie Drive to the hairpin, where the Nordic Pass Trail begins.
 This is not a heavily traveled trail, but those who do use it know what a little gem it is.
 For those of you who aren’t familiar, see the attached schematic map that I drafted up several years ago to show the route and navigation landmarks.
 During high-risk avalanche periods, this is my safe, go-to snow tour.

 Most of the route is well-marked with blue diamonds, although a few sections are a bit sketchy.
 It’s fun to go “diamond hunting” and see how many you can collect.
 Bonus points for finding the many-decades-old wooden signs along the way too.